kjagannath3/EpiInfoFeatureImplementationJD3333/README.md

 # Epi Info Android Companion
-Updated Android version for the Epi Info application developed by the Centers for Disease Control and Prevention.
+This is an updated Android version for the Epi Info application developed by the Centers for Disease Control and Prevention.
 Epi Info is an application used by epidimiologists worldwide to help record, track and analyze information about outbreaks.
 Epidimiolgists create forms, ask patients in the field to fill out their symptoms, and then use the data they collect to find trends in symptoms/disease spread.
 The mobile application is primarily used to analyze data, fill out forms and do different statistical calculations.

 ## Release Notes
+### Version 0.5.0

+#### New Features
+* The application now does (insert here)

+#### Bug Fixes
+* Fixed: Notifictaion for SyncStatus wasn't displaying properly.
+This issue has been resolved now.
+* Fixed: Removed a dropdown section in Analzye Data.
+Analzye Data doesn't need to utilize a dropdown section and uses the 3-dots in the right corner.

+#### Known Issues
+* Further depreciation issues and documentation handoff: While we tried to handle as many of the issues as we could, there are still layers of depreciated code we were not able to address.
+We are handing the rest of this project back to the client and we need to make sure that our documentation is as detailed as possible so the learning curve with the codebase isn't as extremne as it was when we originally started the project.

 ### Version 0.4.0

 #### New Features